kerondwarf55/notes/README.md

 8. Document your work: Well-written, detailed documentation makes your Code more understandable and maintainable.
 Additionally, good documentation can make collaboration with teammates much easier.
 9. Be open to feedback: Seek feedback from peers, mentors,or even random users online.
 They might have valuable insights that can enhance your skills as an engineer.
 Finally, remember that becoming a great programmer is a lifelong journey.
 Stay patient, persistent, & open minded.
 Always strive to improve and evolve as both a developer and a person.

+# 2023-11-29
+- "Today's programming wisdom is to focus on writing clean, maintainable, and reusable code.
+It's not just about solving the problem at hand, but also about ensuring that your code can be easily understood and modified in the future.
+This means using clear and descriptive variable names, commenting your code, and structuring it in a way that makes sense.
+Remember, code is read more often than it's written, so make sure yours is readable!"